igemsoftware2020/UC-Davis/TUTORIAL.md

 2. Generating .fa files with mbed
 	- Testing mbed
 	- Testing markov analysis of mbed
-3. Using memescape to find parameters
+3. Using memescape to find explore MEME capabilities
 	- Testing memescape
 	- Using markov analysis function of memescape
 4. Understanding program outputs and finding optimal parameters